Stroumpfgrognon/PMTTRPG-CharacterSheet/premade.typ

     effects: [If Kali staggers or kill target using this skill, reuse it on another random ennemy target] ), (
     name: [Upstanding Slash], cost: [2],
-    effects: [[BLUNT] If this did more than 8 damage, reduce the next cost by 1] ), (
+    effects: [#ATKTYPE.Blunt :: If this did more than 8 damage, reduce the next cost by 1] ), (
     name: [Spear], cost: [2],
-    effects: [[PIERCE] If this did more than 8 damage, reduce the next cost by 1] ),(
+    effects: [#ATKTYPE.Pierce :: If this did more than 8 damage, reduce the next cost by 1] ),(
     name: [Level Slash], cost: [2],
-    effects: [If this did more than 8 damage, restore 3 Light and reduce next cost by 1] ), (
+    effects: [If this did more than 8 damage, restore 3 #EFFECTS.Light and reduce next cost by 1] ), (
     name: [Greater Split : Vertical], cost: [5],
     effects: [Rolls twice for clashing & damage]